tensorpack/tensorpack/docs/tutorial/performance-tuning.md

    augmentations), then the pre-processing is the bottleneck.
 1. Without pre-processing, your dataflow is just reading + parallelism, which includes both reading cost and the multiprocess communication cost.
-   You can now let your reader produce only a single float after reading a large amount of data, so that the pipeline contains only parallel reading, but negligible communication cost any more.
+   You can now let your reader produce only a single integer after reading a large amount of data, so that the pipeline contains only parallel reading cost, but negligible communication cost any more.

    If this becomes fast enough, it means that communication is the bottleneck.